Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Baryogenesis, leptogenesis and darkogenesis in reheating

 \subsection{Massive particles annihilation and decay}

-The massive particles $X$ and antiparticles $\bar X$ carry the baryon $B$ (lepton $L$) numbers and antibaryon (antilepton) numbers of the SM, as well as the numbers $D$ of dark matter particles, dubbed as ``{\it darkons}'' and their generations as ``{\it darkogenesis}'' for the sake of simplified notations.
-Non-relativistic pairs $X\bar X$ have a mass scale $\hat m > 10^{15}$ GeV.
-They annihilate the SM gauge bosons $G\bar G$, baryon-antibaryon $B\bar B$ and lepton-antilepton $L \bar L$, as well as dark particle-antiparticle pairs $D\bar D$ \footnote{The $D$ and $\bar D$ stands for all possible dark matter particles and antiparticles.} beyond the SM,
+Massive particles $X$ and antiparticles $\bar X$ can be either bosons or fermions.
+They can carry nonzero baryon $B$ (lepton $L$) numbers and antibaryon $\bar B$ (antilepton $\bar L$) numbers of the SM.
+They can also carry the particle numbers $D$ and antiparticle number $\bar D$ of DM particles.
+The $D$ and $\bar D$ stand for all possible types of DM particles and antiparticles beyond the SM.
+They are dubbed as ``{\it darkons}'' and their generations as ``{\it darkogenesis}'' for the sake of simplified notations.
+It means that the $X$-particle number comprises of nonzero baryon number $B$, lepton number $L$ and darkon number $D$, $\bar X$-antiparticle number comprises of $\bar B$, $\bar L$ and $\bar D$.
+The particle and antiparticle pairs $(\bar XX)$, $(\bar BB)$, $(\bar LL)$ and $(\bar DD)$ have zero particle numbers.

+Apart from basic Lorentz symmetry and local gauge symmetries, massive particles $X$ interact with baryons, leptons and darkons fully preserving the CPT particle-antiparticle symmetries, and global symmetries of particle $``X$'', baryon $B$, lepton $L$ and darkon $D$ numbers' conservation.
+In the case of boson-type particles, $X$ can be a scalar field in analogy with a leptoquark boson state $(\bar BL)$, and the Yukawa-type coupling is